tomascardososerra/fallback-chatgpt3-skill/README.md

 This is a mycroft fallback skill to query chatgpt

 ## About
-It will address the fallback question to chatgpt
+It will address the fallback question to chatgpt.
+It requires openai API key that can be obtained for free in their website

 ## Examples
 * It activates as fallback